 Winnipeg has had a public transit system since the 1880s, starting with horse-drawn streetcars.
 Electric streetcars from 1891 until 1955, and electric trolley buses from 1938 until 1970.

 Winnipeg Transit now operates entirely with diesel buses.
-Phase 1 of Winnipeg's highly anticipated Rapid Transit System has finally opened in April of 2012 and operates from downtown to the University of Manitoba!
-Phase 2 is now being planned!
-Stay tuned!
+Phase 1 of Winnipeg's Rapid Transit System opened in April of 2012 and operates from downtown to the University of Manitoba!
+Phase 2 is now being constructed.

 CentrePort Canada is North America's newest 20,000 acre inland port and Foreign Trade Zone, offering unique access to tri-modal transportation (road, rail and air).
 Located next to Winnipeg's airport, recently renamed as Winnipeg James Armstrong Richardson International Airport, which opened its new terminal in 2011, and is one of Canada's top cargo airports, CentrePort Canada opened it's doors in November 2009 and also provides companies with easy access to major national and international road, rail and sea corridors and gateways.
 Winnipeg's airfield was Canada's first international airport when it opened in 1928 as Stevenson Aerodrome.